Information Technology Services – Dr. Susan Dunnavant, Acting Chief Information Officer

 Policy: In the event electronically stored information (ESI) is needed for litigation purposes, Furman University will preserve all potentially relevant data until the hold has been terminated.

-- Preserving all ESI on back-up tapes and systems that may be relevant to the litigation.
+- Preserving all ESI on back-up systems that may be relevant to the litigation.

 - Establishing the temporary ESI archival system for all faculty and staff who receive a preservation notice.

 - Preparing documentation of all relevant preserved ESI.

 - Sending periodic reminders of preservation notices.